The Leicestershire Round

 Once you have completed the whole route

-As mentioned in the introduction to the book (page 4), people who have completed the whole 100 mile circuit may obtain a cloth badge produced by the Leicestershire Footpath Association.
+If you have completed the whole 100 mile circuit you may wish to obtain a cloth badge produced by the Leicestershire Footpath Association.

 Other Useful Resources